Definition

 How it differs from off-circuit taps

-Relevance to large mining sites
+Relevance to mining loads

 In Simple Terms